cognitedata/reveal/react-components/src/architecture/base/README.md

 ### architecture/base/domainObject

 - **DomainObject:** This is the base class for the domain object.
 A domain object is some sort of data, that is a collection of other domainObject or the data itself.
 An important property of the domainObject is that is has a list of views that will be updated.
 It also has a parent and a collection of children.
     - It has some properties like selected, expanded and active.
 This is not used yet, but I wanted it to be here as this is part of the pattern.
-They are connected to how they are visualized in a tree view.
+They are connected to how they are visualized and behave in a tree view, but this is not used for the moment.
-    - Methods with postfix "interactive" are doing all necessary updates automatically.
-For instance addChild/addChildInteractive or setVisible/setVisibleInteractive
+    - Methods with postfix "Interactive" are doing all necessary updates automatically.
+For instance: addChild/addChildInteractive or setVisible/setVisibleInteractive

 - **VisualDomainObject**: This subclass adds functionality to a domain object so it can be shown in 3D.
 The most important function here is createThreeView() which must be overridden.